murraysilber/dotfiles/README.md

-# My dotfiles repo and automation script to set up a new Mac.
+# Dotfiles

+This repository holds my dotfiles, which are the configuration files and scripts I use to personalize my Mac development environment.
+They ensure a consistent setup across various machines and streamline the process of configuring a new machine.

 ## DON'T USE JUST YET!!!!